Mousetrap: Glue mousetraps

 Glue traps are made using natural or synthetic adhesive applied to cardboard, plastic trays or similar material.
 Bait can be placed in the center or a scent may be added to the adhesive by the manufacturer.
-Glue traps are used primarily for rodent control indoors.
-Glue traps are not effective outdoors due to environmental conditions (e.g., moisture, dust), which quickly render the adhesive ineffective.
-Glue strip or glue tray devices trap the mouse in the sticky glue.
+They primarily are used for rodents indoors, as outdoor conditions such as moisture and dust quickly render the adhesive ineffective.
+Once stepped on, glue strips or trays immobilize the animal in an adhesive surface.
+Manufacturers generally advise disposing of the animal together with the trap.